kubicorn/kubicorn/docs/MAKE.md

 ### Formatting Go code

-The following commands can be used to format and check Go code:
+The following commands can be used to format and verify Go code:
 * `make gofmt` — forma the all Go files using `go fmt`.
 * `make lint` — check for style mistakes all Go files using `golint`.
 * `make vet` — apply `go vet` to the all Go files.